raftale/raftale.github.io/_posts/blockchain-Xiao@PKU/eth/2024-09-22-eth-P15-Eth Accounts.md

     - Contract Accounts also have a `nonce`, which records the number of times the contract has been invoked.
     - A contract can call another contract.

-## Why Ethereum use Account-Based Ledger?
+## Why Ethereum Use Account-Based Ledger?
 Ethereum is designed to support smart contracts, which require stable account addresses for execution.

 Therefore, the account-based ledger is more suitable than the transaction-based ledger.